Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

-# Condition, Diagnosis, and Symptom
+# The zibs Condition, Diagnosis, and Symptom

+## Introduction
 This document outlines the FHIR mapping strategy for the zibs Condition, Diagnosis, and Symptom.
 These concepts are closely related and require a structured approach in FHIR to capture both their persistent nature and point-in-time assessments accurately.

 Four distinct FHIR profiles based on the `Condition`, `ClinicalImpression`, and `Observation` resources represent these zibs, separating the core record of a condition, diagnosis, or symptom from specific temporal recordings or assessments.